 NEWS / BLOG

-At Abilene Bone & Joint, our primary goal has always been to get you back to your desired lifestyle — your family life, work life, the competitive playing field, or your daily walk.
+At Hendrick Clinic Bone and Joint, our primary goal has always been to get you back to your desired lifestyle — your family life, work life, the competitive playing field, or your daily walk.
 At any age, meeting your expectations for successful treatment and providing excellent support for a speedy recovery are our primary focus.

 James Nicholls – a physical therapist of many years with Abilene Bone & Joint – never imagined the profound impact a back injury he sustained in high school would have on him…long after he recovered.